 - Earl’s oil cooler.

-- One of the newest upgrades it the Currie Enterprises pro touring full floater 12 bolt.
+- The above Currie Enterprises pro touring full floater 12 bolt has been swapped to the Currie Enterprises Turn 9, 9″ pro touring full floater.
 The Currie pro touring floater was released in 2016 and is one of the most durable drive hub setups on the market.
 Say goodbye to pad knock back from the rear end when running fixed calipers.